tushar-sharma/tushar-sharma.github.io/_posts/2023-08-05-guidebook-for-sql.md

 ### Window function

 Applies a function to a window.
-Perform calculatio0ns across set of rows or a window.
+Perform calculations across set of rows or a window.